thinkshout/thinkshout/_case_studies/enterprise.md

   - intro-title: Solutions
     intro-text: |
-      We prioritized accessible language and easy to navigate application materials.
+      We prioritized clean design and easy to navigate application materials.
 The Enterprise team found alignment and created concrete measurement goals for the site; allowing a synchronous planning and post launch process.

   - intro-title: Results
     intro-text: |